pH7Software/pH7-Social-Dating-CMS/README.md

 * Message templates
 * Multi Themes and many personalizable
 * Includes top HTML5 features
-* Allow to sign in to your site with Facebook, Google and Twitter thanks to pH7Builder's Connect module
 * Invite Friends
 * Social Bookmark (Social Media Sharing Buttons)
 * Anti-Scam and Anti-Fraud Tools